The Adventures of Rocky and Bullwinkle and Friends: Production

 The series began with the pilot Rocky the Flying Squirrel.
 Production began in February 1958 with the hiring of voice actors June Foray, Paul Frees, Bill Scott, and William Conrad.
 Eight months later, General Mills signed a deal to sponsor the cartoon program, under the condition that the show be run in a late-afternoon time slot, when it could be targeted toward children.
 Subsequently, Ward hired the rest of the production staff, including writers and designers.
 However, no animators were hired.
 Ad executives at Dancer, Fitzgerald and Sample, the advertising agency for General Mills, set up an animation studio in Mexico called Gamma Productions S.A. de C.V., originally known as Val-Mar Animation.
 This outsourcing of the animation for the series was considered financially attractive by primary sponsor General Mills, but caused endless production problems.
 In a 1982 interview by animation historian Jim Korkis, Bill Scott described some of the problems that arose during production of the series:

 We found out very quickly that we could not depend on Mexican studios to produce anything of quality.
-They were turning out the work very quickly and there were all kinds of mistakes and flaws and boo-boos ...They would never check ...Mustaches popped on and off Boris, Bullwinkle's antlers would change, colors would change, costumes would disappear ...By the time we finally saw it, it was on the air.
+They were turning out the work very quickly and there were all kinds of mistakes and flaws and boo-boos ...
+They would never check ...
+Mustaches popped on and off Boris, Bullwinkle's antlers would change, colors would change, costumes would disappear ...
+By the time we finally saw it, it was on the air.

+Ponsonby Britt was the credited—but fictional—executive producer of The Rocky and Bullwinkle Show, as well as Fractured Flickers, Hoppity Hooper, and George of the Jungle.
+In 1959, TV-network executives insisted that its producers under contract must submit official biographies citing their past awards and accomplishments.
+Ward and Scott, feeling that their own biographies were unimpressive, invented the name "Ponsonby Britt, Limited" as their executive producer.
+The billing was updated in 1967 to "Ponsonby Britt OBE" (Officer of the Order of the British Empire).
+Britt's "official" biography was used in press releases.